solidusio/solidus/guides/source/developers/events/overview.html.md

 ## Firing events

-`Spree::Event.fire` allows to fire an event.
+`Spree::Event.fire` allows you to fire an event.
 The event name is mandatory, then both a hash of options (it will be available as the event payload) and an optional code block can be passed:

 ```ruby
 Spree::Event.fire 'order_finalized', order: @order do